ToBlick/cs101/slides/exam-3-review.md

 - Branching and control flow. `if/else/switch/case`.
 - Declaring and using methods.
 Keywords.
 Signatures.
 Scope of a variable.
 Overloading.
 - Arrays.
 Passing references or values to methods.
 - Multidimensional arrays.
 Does Java have them?
 Arrays of arrays and how to use them.
-Implications for speed and memory usage (see problem 1 of modterm 2).
+Implications for speed and memory usage (see 'batching' problem).
 Ragged arrays.
 - `ArrayList` and why it is needed (you do not need to memorize/bring the method signatures).

 ---